Hình ảnh trang

 The mounting of both globes is in silver.

-Mr John Wallis, jun. who was fhot by Hubbard, the mock to captain Bligh, of his majes-duke, (and for which he is now ty's navy, as a compliment for in confinement in Warwick services rendered while on the goal,) is in a state of perfect West India station.
+Mr John Wallis, jun. who was shot by Hubbard, the mock duke, (and for which he is now in confinement in Warwick goal,) is in a state of perfect

 recovery.